-We operate one specialist vehicle available to the National Resilience Programme and for use within our own county which is a high volume pump.
-The High Volume Pump (HVP) is crewed by on-call firefighters and is used to pump large quantities of water at an incident, or to move large quantities of water away from an area such as in flood situations.
+The High Volume Pump (HVP) is crewed by on-call firefighters and is used to pump large quantities of water to an incident, or to move large quantities of water away from an area such as in flood situations.
 The pump is capable of pumping 7,000 litres of water per minute and comes with three kilometres of high capacity hose which is laid using a specially designed hose-laying unit.